Berk-Nash Equilibrium: A Framework for Modeling Agents with Misspecified Models: Relationship to other solution concepts

-\end{defn} \emph{$\textsc{identification}$.} From the player's perspective, what matters is identification of the distribution over consequences $Q_{\theta}^{i}$, not the parameter $\theta$.
+\begin{defn} A game is \textbf{correctly specified given $\boldsymbol{\sigma}$} if, for all $i\in I$, there exists $\theta^{i}\in\Theta^{i}$ such that $Q_{\theta^{i}}^{i}(\cdot\mid s^{i},x^{i})=Q_{\sigma}^{i}\left(\cdot\mid s^{i},x^{i}\right)$ for all for all $(s^{i},x^{i})\in\mathbb{S}^{i}\times\mathbb{X}^{i}$; otherwise, the game is \textbf{misspecified} \textbf{given} \textbf{$\boldsymbol{\sigma}$}.
+A game is \textbf{correctly specified} if it is correctly specified for all $\sigma$; otherwise, it is \textbf{misspecified}. {} \end{defn} \emph{$\textsc{identification}$.} From the player's perspective, what matters is identification of the distribution over consequences $Q_{\theta}^{i}$, not the parameter $\theta$.
 If the model is correctly specified, then the true $Q_{\sigma}^{i}$ is trivially identified.
 Of course, this is not true if the model is misspecified, because the true distribution will never be learned.
 But we want a definition that captures the same spirit: If two distributions are judged to be equally a best fit (given the true distribution), then we want these two distributions to be identical; otherwise, we cannot identify which distribution is a best fit.
 The fact that players take actions introduces an additional nuance to the definition of identification.
 We can ask for identification of the distribution over consequences either for those actions that are taken by the player (i.e., on the path of play) or for all actions (i.e., on and off the path).

 {}

 \begin{defn} A game is \textbf{weakly identified given $\boldsymbol{\sigma}$} if, for all $i\in I$: if $\theta_{1}^{i},\theta_{2}^{i}\in\Theta^{i}(\sigma)$, then $Q_{\theta_{1}^{i}}^{i}(\cdot\mid s^{i},x^{i})=Q_{\theta_{2}^{i}}^{i}(\cdot\mid s^{i},x^{i})$ for all $(s^{i},x^{i})\in\mathbb{S}^{i}\times\mathbb{X}^{i}$ such that $\sigma^{i}(x^{i}\mid s^{i})>0$ (recall that $p_{S^{i}}$ has full support).
 If the condition is satisfied for \emph{all} $(s^{i},x^{i})\in\mathbb{S}^{i}\times\mathbb{X}^{i}$, then we say that the game is \textbf{strongly identified given $\boldsymbol{\sigma}$}.
 A game is \textbf{{[}weakly or strongly{]} identified} if it is {[}weakly or strongly{]} identified for all $\sigma$. \end{defn} {}